 The next thing to do is to make a decision.
-Between you and your spouse who gets to move out?
-Who has custody of the kids, and who will come visiting?.
-This part can be really dicey, both spouses may want to involve court judgment on child custody.
+Between you and your spouse, who gets to move out?
+Who has custody of the kids, and who will come visit?
+This part can be really dicey; both spouses may want to involve court judgment on child custody.
 Also, the custodial parent may apply to the court for child support.
 Spousal support can still come in handy.

 #3.
 Legal separation

 Getting a legal separation authenticates sharing of property and assets.
 Without a legal separation, you may still be affected by your partner’s incurred debts or damages in the long run.
 The attorney will guide you through the applicable arrangements adopted by your State.
 Then a separation agreement is signed in the presence of a witness.
 The document is not improved but is rather binding.
 So you must be sure before signing.

 Usually, separations lead to divorce.
 But if you and your partner think things through, you could work out the issues in your marriage.

 Does separation help or hurt a marriage?